Hatcp/DIA/readme.md

 | `--goal_completion_steps` | Max steps before goal completion (HSEAC) | 20 |
 | `--exp_name` | Experiment name | auto-generated |
 | `--render` | Enable rendering during training | False |

+When using the simplified command syntax, all unspecified parameters will use these default values.
+For frequent experimentation with different hyperparameters, you may find it more convenient to modify the defaults in the source code rather than typing out all parameters in each command.

 ### Where Models Are Saved